 These individuals and their assigned responsibilities should be made known to all laboratory personnel.
 In addition, PIs/supervisors should identify SCs on the personnel page for their laboratory on the Division of Research Safety (DRS) website.
 This allows the SC to access and update personnel and assign lab spaces and their hazard profiles for the lab group.
 SCs will be listed on DRS-issued laboratory door signs and receive reminders and other safety-related notifications from DRS.
 All personnel listed for a lab group will be able to view the laboratory hazard profiles.
 PI/supervisors and SC can view training records for all listed personnel.

 A laboratory hazard profile is created on the DRS website for each laboratory group.
 Its purpose is to outline hazards that standard operating procedures and training should address.
 In addition, the information will be used for a laboratory door sign summarizing the hazards in the laboratory.
-The hazard profile will include current information on biohazard levels, isotopes, x-ray equipment, and high powered lasers.
-Information on electrical hazards and chemical hazards must be added to complete the profile.
+The hazard profile will include current information on biohazards, isotopes, x-ray equipment, high powered lasers, electrical hazards and chemical hazards.
 As new hazards are added to the laboratory, the hazard profile should be updated by the PI/supervisor or the SC.
-To update your hazard profile log into the DRS website and click on "hazards" under General Laboratory Information and complete the hazard profile for each laboratory space.
-The "need more info" button under each hazard category provides more information on what hazards should be listed.
+To update your hazard profile log into the DRS website and click on the hazards link located in the profile menu.
+The "i" next to each hazard category provides more information on what hazards should be listed.
 DRS will provide assistance upon request.

 To complete the hazard profile for chemicals, there are two options:

 Provide DRS with a list of the chemicals in the laboratory.